 #2: Programs That Confer a Bachelor's and a Master's Degree

-The second type of dual degree program rewards you with a bachelor’s degree and a master’s degree, usually within five to six years.
+The second type of dual degree program awards you a bachelor's degree and a master's degree, usually within five to six years.

 This program differs from the one described above in that you get to do graduate-level coursework while taking undergraduate classes.
 Upon graduation, you'll receive both a bachelor's degree and a master's degree.
 (With some dual degree programs, you'll get your undergraduate degree first and then your graduate degree a year or so later.)